awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-getting-started.md

 For more information about `activemq-client.jar`, see [Initial Configuration](http://activemq.apache.org/initial-configuration.html) in the Apache ActiveMQ documentation\.

+**Important**
+In the following example code, producers and consumers run in a single thread\.
+For production systems \(or to test broker instance failover\), make sure that your producers and consumers run on separate hosts or threads\.

 ### Create a Message Producer and Send a Message<a name="create-producer-send-message-getting-started"></a>

 1. Create a JMS pooled connection factory for the message producer using your broker's endpoint and then call the `createConnection` method against the factory\.